Upgrade from Legacy to UGS Analytics

 See the Package Manager documentation.

-Refer to SDK initial setup for more details.
+Refer to our get started tutorial for more details.

-Events show up in the Event Browser in the dashboard approximately 15 minutes after fired.
-Metrics and events in all other Analytics features can take up to two hours to appear and when fired for the first time, they're refreshed every hour.
-For more debugging information see here.
+Events are cached in memory and uploaded in batches every 60 seconds.
+Events show up in the Event Browser in the dashboard approximately 15 minutes after they are uploaded.
+Metrics and events in all other Analytics features can take up to two hours to appear and when recorded for the first time, they're refreshed every hour.
+For more information on how to verify your integration is working correctly, see the how to debug event reporting page.

 Step 3: Create custom events